vishnu341/ML/README.md

-# ML
+# A program to detect hand signs through the webcam
-A program to detect hand signs through the webcam Collect_data.py is used to collect the images of hands with various signs and convert it into black and white before predicting what it is.
+Collect_data.py is used to collect the images of hands with various signs and convert it into black and white before predicting what it is.

 train.py has the code to train the model.